Skip to main content

 This early programming also intersects with metabolic regulation at a fundamental level.
 The developing pancreas is a target of androgen action.
 Animal studies have demonstrated that prenatal androgen exposure can directly alter the cellular composition of the pancreatic islets, leading to an increased number of insulin-producing beta cells.

 This creates a pancreas that is constitutionally programmed for hypersecretion of insulin.
-When this is combined with a programmed tendency for insulin resistance in peripheral tissues like muscle and fat, the stage is set for the that frequently accompanies PCOS.
+When this is combined with a programmed tendency for insulin resistance in peripheral tissues like muscle and fat, the stage is set for the metabolic syndrome that frequently accompanies PCOS.
 The system is simultaneously overproducing insulin and under-responding to it, a combination that creates significant metabolic strain over a lifetime.

 A Deeper Look at Systemic Reprogramming